-Frederic G. Reamer, Ph.D., has been a professor in the graduate program of the School of Social Work, Rhode Island College, Providence, Rhode Island, for over 30 years.
-Dr. Reamer received his Ph.D. from the University of Chicago and has served as a social worker in correctional and mental health settings.
-He chaired the national task force that wrote the current National Association of Social Workers Code of Ethics.
-Dr. Reamer lectures both nationally and internationally on the subjects of professional ethics and professional malpractice and liability.
-In addition to ethics, his research and teaching have addressed a wide range of human service issues, including mental health, health care, criminal justice, and public welfare.
+Frederic G. Reamer, PhD, Professor Emeritus has taught in the graduate program of the school of social work, Rhode Island College, Providence, Rhode Island for 40 years.
+Dr. Reamer received his PhD from the University of Chicago and has served as a social worker in correctional and mental health settings.
+He chaired the national task force that wrote the National Association of Social Workers Code of Ethics and served on the task force that added technology standards to the code.
+Dr. Reamer lectures both nationally and internationally on the subjects of professional ethics, professional malpractice and liability, and documentation.
+In addition to ethics, his research and a teaching have addressed a wide range of human service issues, including mental health, health care, criminal justice, and public welfare.
 Dr. Reamer has conducted extensive research on professional ethics and has been involved in several national research projects sponsored by The Hastings Center, Carnegie Corporation, Haas Foundation, and Center for Bioethics of the University of Pennsylvania.
-He is the author of chapters on professional ethics in the Encyclopedia of Social Work, the Encyclopedia of Bioethics, and the Encyclopedia of Applied Ethics and is the author of many books, including: Risk Management in Social Work: Preventing Professional Malpractice, Liability, and Disciplinary Action; Boundary Issues and Dual Relationships in the Human Services; and The Social Work Ethics Audit: A Risk Management Tool.
+Dr. Reamer has been an expert witness and formal ethics consultant in more than 130 litigation and licensing board cases throughout the United States.
+He is the author of many books and other publications on ethical standards in behavioral health, risk management, and documentation.